pgmj/RstudioQuartoIntro/README.md

 - Windows:
   - <https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/>

+## Structure

-The course files are the [Quarto](https://quarto.org) `*.qmd` files in the root directory of the repository.
+The core course files are the [Quarto](https://quarto.org) `*.qmd` files in the root directory of the repository.
 Rendered revealjs/HTML outputs from the .qmd files are available in the `/docs` folder and hosted with GitHub Pages.
 You can reach them directly at

 - <https://pgmj.github.io/RstudioQuartoIntro/start.html>
 - <https://pgmj.github.io/RstudioQuartoIntro/data_import.html>